contextfreeinfo/rio/README.md

 ## Status

 - A few things work (like the example above!).
+- Many other things don't yet.
+- No error checking at all yet.
-- Module includes (for combining multiple files) and uses (for separate modules).
+- Supports relative path module includes (for combining multiple files) and uses (for separate modules).
-- No error checking.
 - Coding ground up with language server in mind.
 - Uses arenas, interning, and so on with the hopes of being efficient.
 - Coded in C++ for now but *without* the C++ std lib for faster compiling and fewer dependencies later down the road.
+- Current strategy: Support enough features I can port the compiler to Rio, then port, then finish and polish.
 - Testing output in tcc, since high speed compilation is great.
 (And testing in gcc, too.)